SamAsh11414/WireCutter/README.md

  A simple Dos panel made in python.

  Use is very simple, just follow:
- Run "Dos.py" in a IDE and input the needed information.
+ Run "Dos.py" in an IDE and input the needed information.
 Use is very simple.

  This is to be used ONLY LOCALLY